The Competence Trap

 The Missing Researcher

-The Otieno Report was named after its primary researcher — a Nexus organizational psychologist whose identity has been removed from the document's metadata.
-Three facts are known: their first name began with F, they left Nexus within six months of submitting the report, and their departure was classified as "voluntary resignation."
+The Otieno Report was named after its primary researcher — a Nexus organizational psychologist whose identity has been scrubbed from the document's metadata.
+Three facts survive: their first name began with F, they left Nexus within six months of submitting the report, and their departure was classified as "voluntary resignation."